analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 ## Die Types to Part Numbers

-The Microcontroller SDK's peripheral driver filenames are written using die types instead of external part numbers.
-This table shows which part numbers correspond to each die type, which is useful when browsing through source file definitions in the Microcontroller SDK's peripheral drivers.
+The MSDK's peripheral driver filenames are written using die types instead of external part numbers.
+This table shows which part numbers correspond to each die type, which is useful when browsing through source file definitions in the MSDK's peripheral drivers.

 | Die Type | Part Number |
 | -------- | ----------- |